 Skip to main content

 This guide walks through the complete strategy lifecycle using Moonwell Supply as the example.
-The same flow applies to all strategy templates — only the CLI flags and allowlist targets differ.
+The same flow applies to all strategy templates — only the CLI flags and per-strategy parameters differ.

 This guide assumes you’ve completed the Quickstart — wallet configured, identity minted, syndicate created, and capital deposited.